Search results

 Issue 102, Term 3 2017

 ‘If you truly want to escape this reality all you have to do is open a book and your imagination.’ — Unknown This idea that reading can magically transport you somewhere else is at the heart of this year’s Children’s Book Week theme, Escape to Everywhere.
-With Book Week fast approaching, what better
+With Book Week fast approaching, w

 Book launches: connecting schools, students and local authors